yastle/hello-world/README.md

 # hello-world
 #hello programming
-#A designer want to learn programming to help he create and research for soemthing.
+#A designer want to learn programming to help him create and research for soemthing.